 On Sunday 14 May with the dig in its final day, the Rose’s future was still unresolved, and Phillip Henslowe’s playhouse seemed destined to disappear once again beneath a towering office block.
 Morning turned into afternoon and campaigners continued to arrive, determined to lever maximum pressure on all parties.
 It was apparent that this was going to be a day of great tension, and some campaigners were perfectly prepared to occupy the site to prevent developers from moving in.

 I had decided the previous night that I would film the day’s events, so I arrived early, armed with my relatively basic and cumbersome VHS camcorder.
 I shot as much footage as I could during the afternoon and then at 6pm, I made my way back home to Tanner Street to feed and recharge my own batteries.
 I returned to Park Street at 11pm, by which time it was getting increasingly cold.
 The late-night show delivered real drama and groundlings who stepped out from the crowd to vent their opinions were the real stars of the evening.
 I lasted until 12.30am when the batteries on the camera ran out.

 30th Anniversary celebrations held during 2019 triggered a number of projects including Rally for the Rose, a new play about the events in 1989.
-This will premiere online on 21 November at 7:30 pm.
-Director and writer, Ben Prusiner weaves interviews from C20th Elizabethans who took part in the demonstrations with insight from C16th Elizabethans, including Edward Alleyn, Christopher Marlowe and Philip Henslowe.
-Sir Ian McKellan and Dame Judy Dench will introduce the performance.
+Premiered online on 21 November at 7:30 pm, Director and writer, Ben Prusiner weaved interviews from C20th Elizabethans including Harvey Sheldon, Julian Bowsher, Christina Skaife and myself with insight from C16th Elizabethans, including Edward Alleyn, Christopher Marlowe and Philip Henslowe.
+The play also uses verbatim accounts from my 1989 film, Save the Rose.
+Sir Ian McKellan and Dame Judy Dench introduced the performance.